Art, Design and Technology

 Impact

 Outcomes demonstrate children’s acquisition of identified key knowledge.
-Displays map out the pupils’ learning journey and the end point and, as they progress through the school, they develop a deeper knowledge, understanding and appreciation of both Art and DT.
+Displays map out the pupils’ learning journey and the end point and, as they progress through the school, they develop a deeper knowledge, understanding and appreciation of both Art & Design and DT.
 Staff discussions with pupils, along with learning presentations, showcase the children’s depth of understanding and how they are mastering subject specific vocabulary.
-The impact of Art and DT teaching at Lynch Hill is that we have helped to develop people who can be creative, show appreciation for art and design, take risks, be resourceful and innovative.
-Through the evaluation of art and technology, both now and in the past, our pupils develop a more critical understanding of their impact on daily life and the wider world.
+The impact of Art & Design and DT teaching at Lynch Hill is that we have helped to develop people who can be creative, show appreciation for art and design, take risks, be resourceful and innovative.
+Through the evaluation of art & design and design technology, both now and in the past, our pupils develop a more critical understanding of their impact on daily life and the wider world.